efchatz/pandora/README.md

 ### Bitdefender

 Bitdefender stores entries only when they are needed, like when the user is visiting a url that belongs to an entry.
-However, the master password is being stored for approx. 5 min, after the user enters it.
+However, the master password is being stored after the user enters it.
 As a result, there is a case in which an attacker could dump the master password.
 The tool does not check for entries, only for the master password.

 ![bitdefender](https://github.com/efchatz/pandora/assets/43434138/61637ca4-d368-40a8-b51d-9be44f007340)